 Shintaro Kisaragi is a NEET who is forced to go outside into the real world for the first time in two years.
 He is taken hostage during a terrorist attack, along with a few unusual people.
-He teams up with a strangely unaffected person and escapes, later learning that the person is a member of the ‘Blindfold Organisation’.
+He teams up with a strangely unaffected person and escapes, later learning that the strange person is a member of the ‘Blindfold Organisation’.
 The Organisation’s members all received mysterious powers after incidents that all occurred on August 15.

 The third episode finally introduces the other main characters, those being the members of the Blindfold Gang (Mekakushi Dan).
 We learn that its members have powers involving their eyes, including Momo Kisaragi.
 It is also revealed that the events of the second episode occur more-or-less simultaneously with the events of episode one, and the truth of the events of the terrorist attack is finally explained.
 It comes across as clever and almost, but not quite, lacks the stupidity that bogs down other anime series.
 As the plot progresses, new characters are introduced from the past and the present.
 One or two episodes at a time are used to explore these characters.
-The relevancy of these episodes is initially unclear, but the pieces begin falling into place following the extremely disturbing episode seven.
+The relevancy of these episodes is initially unclear, but the pieces of the puzzle begin falling into place following the extremely disturbing episode seven.
 This episode portrays Tateyama in a particularly creepy way.
 Two students, Haruka and Takane, are in Tateyama’s ‘special needs’ class for students who have serious medical conditions.
-Takane suddenly collapses and dies in a school corridor, which in itself raises an unanswered question: what condition does she have that could cause her to suddenly die?
-Tateyama mysteriously appears at this very moment with an unsettling smile on his face and also appears on Haruka’s death bed with the same, disturbing smile.
-The implication is that he murdered them, possibly with poison, although this is left unresolved.
+Takane suddenly collapses and dies in a school corridor, which itself raises an unanswered question: what condition does she have that could cause her to suddenly die?
+Tateyama mysteriously appears at this very moment with an unsettling smile on his face and also appears on Haruka’s deathbed with the same, disturbing smile.
+The implication is that he murdered them, possibly with poison, although this is left unexplained.
 An extremely disturbing scene follows later on, showing Takane’s body disappearing as if she were a piece of data in a matrix and then materialising as an electronic being.
 Characters that die on August the 15th can apparently be given a second chance, like Takane, although the hunt for the people who do not return is slowly relegated to the background and ultimately forgotten.

 One of the many components of this adaptation that stands out is the sound direction.
-The voice acting is top notch, the background music is varied in style and expertly composed for the different types of situations that occur and the use of sound effects to add to the atmosphere is particularly effective.
-The sound is not just a supplement to each scene, it is an integral part of the experience.
+The voice acting is top notch, the background music is varied in style and expertly composed for the different types of situations that occur and the use of sound effects to enhance the atmosphere is particularly effective.
+The sound is not just a supplement to each scene, it is an integral part of the viewing experience.
 The opening song is great and there are many great character songs featured throughout the series.
-Instead of playing in the background like insert songs usually do in anime, these songs come to the front and tell the story and feelings of the characters.
+Instead of playing in the background like insert songs usually do in anime, these songs come to the forefront and tell the story and feelings of the characters.
 The sound direction, the voice direction and the use of volume for various effects are all excellent.

 Capsule Computers review guidelines can be found here.